andrewsoong/WRF_Tools/README.md

 WRF_MCS: Some scripts used in my MCS study, details please see the README in the folder

-wrf_hydro_forcing: These scripts are used in the WRF-Hydro forcing engine
+WRF_Hydro_Forcing: These scripts are used in the WRF-Hydro forcing engine